KevinWorkman/HappyCoding/tutorials/p5js/_posts/2017-09-23-hello-world.md

 ## Homework

 - Modify the above program to draw a yellow triangle.
 - Read through [the P5.js reference](https://p5js.org/reference/) and write small example programs to test different things out.
-If you have a question, don't be afraid to post in [the forum](http://forum.HappyCoding.io)!
+If you have a question, don't be afraid to post in [Happy Coding forum](http://forum.HappyCoding.io)!

 ## Next: [Review](/tutorials/p5js/review)